andy-maier/easy-server/docs/usage.rst

 `easy-vault package <https://easy-vault.readthedocs.io/en/latest/>`_

-The vault file can be in the encrypted state or in clear text when the **secure-server-access** library functions are accessing it.
+The vault file can be in the encrypted state or in clear text when the **easy-server** library functions are accessing it.
 It is recommended to always have it in the encrypted state and to decrypt it only for the period of time while it is edited.